John Craven (economist): Career

 He went to University of Kent at Canterbury where he spent 25 years, first as a member of the Economics Department and then in a variety of senior management roles.
 He was promoted to Reader in Economics in 1980 and Professor in 1986.
 In 1987 he was elected Dean of the Faculty of Social Sciences; a position which he held for four years.
 He became Pro Vice-Chancellor in 1991 and Deputy Vice-Chancellor in 1993 when he had responsibility for planning and resource allocation.

 Vice-Chancellor of Portsmouth University

-He was appointed as Chancellor (education)#Vice-chancellor|vice-chancellor at the University of Portsmouth and took up that position on 1 January 1997.
+He was appointed as vice-chancellor at the University of Portsmouth and took up that position on 1 January 1997.
 His inaugural lecture on taking up the position of Vice-Chancellor at the University of Portsmouth brought together his main interests in social choice theory and reflected on the relevance of that theory to the issues of accountability facing Vice-Chancellors and others in publicly funded organisations.

 Craven was appointed Commander of the Order of the British Empire (CBE) in the 2013 Birthday Honours for services to higher education and to the community in Hampshire.